Tahira82/HousePricePrediction/README.md

 Predicted house sale price using Logistic regression based on multiple numerical and categorical features.
 * Used techniques like Data Cleaning including imputation , Data Preprocessing including normalization.
 * Used Data Visualization to analyze data and display predicted results.
-* Compared Logistic regression, SVR and Random Forest regressor models
+* Compared Logistic regression, SVR and Random Forest regressor models and selected Logistic regression because it gave the least 'mean absolute percentage error'